kedacore/keda-docs/content/docs/2.5/scalers/redis-streams.md

 > It is only to be used along with the `host`/`hostFromEnv` attribute and not required if `address` has been provided.

+- `usernameFromEnv` - Name of the environment variable your deployment uses to get the Redis username.
+(Optional)
 - `passwordFromEnv` - Name of the environment variable your deployment uses to get the Redis password.
 (Optional)

 - `stream` - Name of the Redis Stream.